alanleavy/getting_and_cleaning_data/README.md

 7. **clean _data()** then adds this returned vector filtered and merged data set as a new column called **$activity**.

-8. Add a 'subject_id' column identifying the subject who performed the activity for each  measurement.
+8. Add a 'subject' column identifying the subject who performed the activity for each  measurement.
 **clean_data()** does this simply by adding the first column of the dataframe returned by **merge_subjects()** in step 1 to the filtered and merged data set.
-The new column name is **$subject_id**
+The new column name is **$subject**

 9. Write out the first tidy dataset.
 **clean _data()** uses  write.table() to writes this out to a file called "tidy_data_1.txt" in the current working directory.

 10. Create the second tidy dataset.
 **clean _data()** calls **create_summary_dataframe()**, passing the data frame containing the first tidy dataset.
-**create_summary_dataframe()** uses the **plyr** package to create a new data frame with the average of each column, grouped by the combination of $activity and $subject_id.
-It then modifies the column names of this new dataframe, except $activity and $subject_id, prefixing the original names with "average."
+**create_summary_dataframe()** uses the **plyr** package to create a new data frame with the average of each column, grouped by the combination of $activity and $subject.
+It then modifies the column names of this new dataframe, except $activity and $subject, affixing "Average" to the original names.
 Finally it returns the new data frame to the calling function.

 11. Write out the second tidy dataset
 **clean _data()** uses  write.table() to writes this out to a file called "tidy_data_2.txt" in the current working directory.